-All applications will be screened for preliminary eligibility before they are added to the HACA public housing waiting list.
+All applications will be screened for preliminary eligibility before they are added to HACA's housing waiting list.
 If an applicant is found to be preliminarily ineligible, their application will not be added to the program's waiting list.
 The following criteria shall be used to determine preliminary ineligibility: